-4In this context, bounded stands for bounded by some constant.
+5In this context, bounded stands for bounded by some constant.

-2. Data communication at runtime - How is data exchanged between participating hosts after an application has been successfully started?
+- 1. Host allocation and code distribution How does a client find hosts for its computation, and how does the code get distributed efficiently to a potentially very large number of hosts? - 2.
+Data communication at runtime How is data exchanged between participating hosts after an application has been successfully started?